LTD Claim Approved by Lincoln for Former Biomet, Inc. Employee suffering from Meniere’s Disease

 Our client is relieved to finally be on claim and was happy to receive the benefits that should have been paid since December 20, 2015.
 She knows that the fight will never end, but she also knows that Attorney Alexander Palamara will do whatever it takes to keep her on claim until she is able to return to work or until her policy expires.

-If you have been denied disability benefits by Lincoln or any other disability insurance company, please do not hesitate to contact Attorney Alexander Palamara at Dell & Schafer for a free consultation.
+If you have been denied disability benefits by Lincoln or any other disability insurance company, please do not hesitate to contact Attorney Alexander Palamara at Dell & Schaefer for a free consultation.